crepusidiem/Investigation_towards_recipes/README.md

 ## Recipes_analysis Project

-This project aims to showcase the skills learnt during DSC80 and present it as a final project
+This project aims to showcase a thorough analysis on the dataset from food.com

+A notebook of code is also given under the main branch